tkaczmarzyk/specification-arg-resolver/README.md

   GET /find?name=John&registrationDate=2020-06-19
   ```

-a specification for fields `name` and `registrationDate` will be built.
+a `Specification<Customer>` based on fields `name` and `registrationDate` will be built.

   * The type of the `name` field is a `String` type, received parameter value is always a `String` type so there is no need of conversion.
-  * The type of the `registartionDate` field is `java.util.Date` type,  the parameter is a `String` type so `String` type will be converter into `Date` using one of available converter.
+  * The type of the `registartionDate` field is `java.util.Date` type,  the parameter is a `String` type so `String` type will be converted into `Date` using one of available converter.

 ##### Supported conversions
-Specification Argument Resolver contains converters for most common types.
+Specification Argument Resolver contains converters for most common java types.

 List of supported conversions: